-I also gained some exposure to 3D printing and laser cutting which were important tools in the makerspace.
+I also gained some exposure to 3D printing and laser cutting which were important tools in the maker space.
 This opened up the world of digital manufacturing to which I am still very much a beginner.

 More recently I have been inspired by my sister who is a more serious furniture designer currently working for Freedom furniture.
-We have had some discussions about projects she was working on and it got me thinking about furniture and the interior environment as an interesting place to try and problem-solve.
+We have had some discussions about projects she was working on and it got me thinking about the furniture and the interior environment as an interesting place to try and problem-solve.

 Q. What made you start the CO.STARTERS programme for your idea?

 In Auckland, I had been going to the odd Android conference at GridAKL.
 I mucked up the date one day and accidentally gate-crashed an event from Mum's Garage.
 Natalie trapped me in her pipeline tractor beam and I was signed up for a course she was running at the time by the end of it.